hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/api/_examples/iop/test_upload.rst

 Description
 -------------------------
-This Python code demonstrates how to interact with an IOP (likely a custom API) for uploading a file.
+This Python code demonStartes how to interact with an IOP (likely a custom API) for uploading a file.
 It constructs an API request, adds parameters including a file, executes the request, and then prints the response details, including the type, code, message, request ID, and full response body.

 Execution steps